m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 In this example, the `map` function takes an array of type `T` and a callback that maps elements of type `T` to a different type `U`.
 The result is an array of type `U`.
 This is basically the function signature of `Array.prototype.map`.
-In our `yan` example we are mapping an array of `number` and `string` to an array of `string`, and at each step of the way typescript is able to infer the types of the input and output of the callback function without any addtional type annotations.
+In our `yan` example, we are mapping an array of `number` and `string` to an array of `string`, and at each step of the way TypeScript is able to infer the types of the input and output of the callback function without any additional type annotations.

 ### Conditional Types